-In order to register an individual, an approved provider must complete registration on QuartzWeb and submit a copy of the individual's certificate demonstrating that they have successfully achieved a Power Skills programme / assessment in relation to the units claimed for.
+In order to register an individual, an approved provider must complete registration on QuartzWeb.

 Registrations must be renewed every six years to ensure that individuals still have the required knowledge and / or competency.
 Renewal will consist of successful assessment by an NSAP-approved training provider of an individual's knowledge and skills relevant to their role and current unit profile.
 In order to ensure that all relevant aspects of skill and knowledge are assessed per unit, the relevant 'Unit Assessment Record Sheet' (see Technical Specification for more details) should be used to organise and deliver the renewal assessment process.